mui/material-ui/examples/material-express-ssr/README.md

 This is the reference implementation of the [Server Rendering tutorial](https://mui.com/material-ui/guides/server-rendering/).

-The example project includes `@mui/material` and its peer dependencies, including [Emotion](https://emotion.sh/docs/introduction), the default style engine in Material UI v5.
+The example project includes `@mui/material` and its peer dependencies are including [Emotion library](https://emotion.sh/docs/introduction), the default style engine in Material UI v5.
 If you prefer, you can [use styled-components instead](https://mui.com/material-ui/guides/interoperability/#styled-components).

 ## What's next?